-- Tattoo paper (stencil paper)
+Tattoo paper (stencil paper)

 Interested in trying Stick & Poke tattooing for yourself?
 We strongly recommend you check out Single Needle.
 Single Needle are the leading provider of Stick & Poke tattoo supplies.
-Their high-quality Stick & Poke kits, complete with instructions are perfect for both learning on silicone skin, and tattooing the real thing!
-You can find their full range of tattoo kits here.
+Their high-quality Stick & Poke boxes, complete with instructions are perfect for both learning on silicone skin, and tattooing the real thing!
+You can find their full range of tattoo boxes here.
 You can also read our review of the product.

 Stick and Poke Tattoo Needles